 - No ad injection, tracking, or other privacy incursions

-You can choose from either a list of servers or just click a pin on the world map to connect to a NordVPN server.
-The company’s SmartPlay feature that can bypass anti-VPN firewalls can be toggled on.
-OpenVPN over both UDP and TCP are available.
+NordVPN is our top choice for an Android VPN.
+Speeds are impressive, and you can choose from either a list of servers or just click a pin on the world map to quickly connect to a server.
+The company’s SmartPlay DNS can bypass anti-VPN firewalls on geographically restricted sites like YouTube TV, Hulu, and BBC iPlayer.
+OpenVPN over both UDP and TCP is available, as is NordLynx, a proprietary protocol based on WireGuard.
 You can set the app to automatically connect to a specific server on startup.
 Live chat support is available from within the app.
 P2P traffic is allowed.
-NordVPN occasionally run deals as low as $4 per month although it’s still reasonable value at full price.

 Read our full review of NordVPN here.

 Surfshark is a budget-friendly provider with an excellent Android app.
 It has a wide network of over 3,200 servers in approximately 100 countries.
 It allows unlimited simultaneous connections, lets you to choose between using the app’s kill switch or the native Android one, and enables you to override your device’s GPS location without the need for third-party apps.

 One of the best things about this app is that it has most of the functionality that desktop apps do.
 There’s 256-bit encryption, a protocol selection menu, a kill switch, DNS and IPv6 leak protection, and access to multi-hop servers, for instance.
 With steady speeds and a no-logs policy, Surfshark makes it easy to browse safely on the go.

 Connect as many devices as you like.
 Download the Android app from the Google Play Store or get the APK directly from Surfshark’s website.

 - Versatile service with a great Android app